infinera/terraform-infinera-xr-modules/workflows/network_device_replacement/README.md

-# Network Device Replacement Module
+# Workflow: Network Device Replacement Module
-This module shall handle the situation when one or more devices in a constellation network are replaced.
+This workflow shall handle the situation when one or more devices in a constellation network are replaced.

 ## How to
 The procedure to replace one device by another device shall involve two steps